enterpriseDomain/ClassMaker/README.md

 ClassSupplier
 ===========

-ClassSupplier is a Java library allowing to make code programmatically.
+ClassSupplier is the Eclipse plug-in allowing to make code programmatically.

-It generates, builds and loads the Java classes that conform the model provided.
+It generates, builds, installs and loads the entire plug-in with the Java classes that conform the reflective model provided and are accessible through that API.

 Example: